MdShohanurRahman/enhanced-ngmodal/docs/ModalServiceDocumentation.md

 #### Description

-The `ModalContent` interface represents a contract that components should adhere to when implementing a custom dialog in the Enhanced-ng-modal project.
+The `ModalContent` interface represents a contract that components should adhere to when implementing a custom dialog in the Enhanced-Ngmodal project.
 It defines specific properties and methods that custom modal components must have.

 #### Properties